awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_examples.md

 }
 ```

-### Example: Prevent IAM principals from making certain changes<a name="example-scp-restricts-iam-principals"></a>
+### Example: Prevent IAM users and roles from making certain changes<a name="example-scp-restricts-iam-principals"></a>

-This SCP restricts IAM principals from making changes to the specified IAM role that you created in all accounts in your organization\.
+This SCP restricts IAM users and roles from making changes to the specified IAM role that you created in all accounts in your organization\.

 ```
 {